devopsmakers/name-generator-action/README.md

 Uses [unique-names-generator](https://github.com/andreasonny83/unique-names-generator)
 and a "seed" based on the repo owner, name and issue (PR) number to generate a unique and consistent name.
 This makes it easy to deploy and clean up ephemaral environments on PR open, close or merge without needing to keep track of a non-deterministic unique name.
+The seed can be overriden also with `seed` input.

 ## Inputs
-None.
+### `seed`
+String.
+Not required.

 ## Outputs
 ### `name`